 Freedom of Religion versus Freedom from Discrimination

 A lot has already been written about this matter, much of it critical of the Commission’s position.
 For example, the New York Post published an editorial with the headline, “Discrimination lawsuit against Hasidic stores silly.”
-The Weekly Standard called the Commission’s activities a “half-baked inquisition.”

 The seven stores are all owned by Chassidic (ultra-Orthodox) Jews who belong to a particular branch of Judaism called “Satmar.”
 Satmar Chassidim live what many would describe as an insular and religious life, which is focused around their community.
 Their tight-knit community offers what they believe is a defensive mechanism to preserve their way of life against the encroachment of outside influences.
 Satmar Chassidim dress in very modest clothes, including long dresses for women, and long pants for men, in any season.